edanca/automation-webdriverio-project/README.md

 ## How to run test

 Need to have the .env file shared via email.
-This file contains credentials for login.
+This file contains credentials for login, and goes in the root path.

+### Prerequisites

+Have installed:
+- NodeJS
+- Docker

 ### Steps